nsandford64/CodingExam/README.md

 # Testing
 For testing, the both the client and the server application contain unit tests which can be run by navigating to the appropriate folder ("client" or "server") and running the command "npm test".
 These unit tests should be run after the database has been created as detailed in the development environment setup instructions.

 For the client testing, the unit tests only test that the components are rendering properly.
 To test the functionality of the components for the Student and Instructor views, testing plans have been included in the "documentation-testing" folder as well.
+Additionally, the User Documentation can also be used to supplement the testing plans, as it walks the user through most of the application's functionality.